riethmayer/riethmayer/README.md

 ## Hi there 👋

+🤖 My name is Jan Riethmayer and I hail from the bustling metropolis of London.
+I'm the director of software engineering at Automata, where we're all about automating workflows for life scientists 🦾.
+We're basically like robot wizards, turning complex assays into smooth-running workflows and bringing synthetic food and drugs to market faster than you can say "magic”.

 🌍 I live in London 🇬🇧 since 2016 and grew up in Berlin-Kreuzberg 🇩🇪🇹🇷.
 My mom is from Serbia 🇷🇸, my dad is a Swabian🇩🇪.
 I speak more Turkish than Serbian, which actually doesn‘t mean much 😂.

 💍I am husband to a 🔬scientist and 🏋️‍♀️feminist (a.k.a.
 The Boss) and passionate about 🌈 Diversity, Equity and Inclusion (DEI).
 I turned father during a Series A and took 3 months paternity leave to lead by example, while relying on a world class team at Zencargo.